 “If you run the DVL in bottom-tracking mode, you can move very precisely.
 We’ve used it to create a grid pattern to drive along multiple times and found things that we’ve missed within the hour,” Cassano recalls.

-Given that some of the equipment being deployed around the vents can cost hundreds of thousands of dollars, no one involved would relish any of it being mislaid.
 The accuracy and reliability of the Nortek DVL1000 has helped ease stress levels among the crew too.

 “There are other good DVLs on the market, but what I really liked about the Nortek unit was that its functionality was outstanding, its form factor was perfect for our vehicle and the price point was very good,” says Cassano.